Devesh061102/04-Mobile-Price-Predictor/README.md

-# Car Price Range Predictor
+# Mobile Price Range Predictor

-The Car Price Range Predictor is a project aimed at predicting the price range of cars based on various features such as engine size, horsepower, and other specifications.
-This tool uses machine learning algorithms to classify cars into different price categories.
+The price of a cell phone varies widely depending on its specifications.
+In this project, we explore the factors that affect cell phone prices and predict price ranges for new samples based on the best model.

 ## Streamlit App